-First, let’s cover fiduciary duty, and discuss what exactly this means.
 For a financial advisor to become an RIA, they register with the Securities and Exchange Commission (SEC).
-In doing so, they agree to the US Investment Advisors Act of 1940 and thus must either act within your best interest when purchasing or advising you to purchase certain securities, or make a full disclosure on all material conflicts of interest before you make any changes to your holdings.
+They agree to the US Investment Advisors Act of 1940 and thus must either act within your best interest when purchasing or advising you to purchase certain securities or make full disclosure on all material conflicts of interest before making any changes to your holdings.

-Investment brokers on the other hand do not have fiduciary duty.
-Although there’s a new rule called Regulation Best Interest being enforced June 30th, 2020, where brokers legally should do what’s in your best interest when suggesting certain investments, there’s a lot of room for interpretation on what it means to act in your best interest.
-Even after the rule passes, brokers can still make recommendations of securities which earn them a larger commission, if they disclose exactly how they’ll profit from your financial decisions.
+Investment brokers, on the other hand, do not have a fiduciary duty.
+Although there’s a new rule called Regulation Best Interest being enforced June 30th, 2020, where a broker legally needs to do what’s in the client`s best interest when suggesting certain investments, there’s a lot of room for interpretation on what it means to act in your best interest.
+Even after the rule passes, brokers can still make recommendations of securities that earn them a larger commission if they disclose exactly how they’ll profit from your financial decisions.

-This brings us to our second distinction between working with a wealth manager versus an investment broker.
-We’ll get into the nuance of wealth manager compensation shortly when we discuss the wealth management strategies that different firms use.
-But generally, you can estimate that a wealth manager earns somewhere around 1% of your investment portfolio’s value per year.
-As you can tell, with this compensation method it’s in your wealth manager’s best interest to ensure that you are growing or maintaining your level of wealth.
+This brings us to our second distinction between working with a financial advisor versus an investment broker.
+We’ll get into the nuance of financial advisor compensation shortly when we discuss the strategies of managing finances that different firms use.
+But generally, you can estimate that a wealth manager who provides “wealth management near me” earns somewhere around 1% of your investment portfolio’s value per year.
+As you can tell, with this compensation method, it’s in your wealth manager’s best interest to ensure that you are growing or maintaining your level of wealth.

-In contrast, broker dealers earn compensation differently.
+In contrast, broker-dealers who provide “wealth management near me” earn compensation differently.
 Investment brokers suggest securities based on your current needs at the time and will earn a commission depending on which investments you purchase.
-Let’s say that you decide to purchase an investment solution based on their input that results in less growth of your wealth.
-Although you might assume that the broker will be compensated less because your investments didn’t match the market returns, they might actually make more off commissions because of your decision to purchase one investment over another.
+Let’s say that you decide to purchase an investment solution based on their input, resulting in less growth in your finances.
+Although you might assume that the broker will be compensated less because your investments didn’t match the market returns, they might actually make more off commissions because you decided to purchase one investment over another.

-Wealth managers are full-service financial planners that offer a wide range of services to their affluent customers.
-Here are some areas that your wealth manager can assist you with:
+Financial advisors are full-service financial planners that offer a wide variety of services to their affluent customers.
+Here are some areas that your financial advisor can assist you with: